© Rey Allgayer

 Click here to email us for details.

-We had only been in the downriver town of Delle’s End for a few years but Kaz was young enough that she barely remembered anything before.
-At first, she would ask about her mother, and I justified my lies by telling myself that secrets were not for toddlers.
+At first, Kaz would ask about her parents, especially her mother, and I justified my lies by telling myself that secrets were not for toddlers.
 They could not be expected to understand the meaning of a secret and how to treat it like the fragile thing it was.
-But as time went on and she grew accustomed to life here, she stopped asking.
+But as time went on, she stopped asking.
 And I was relieved, because I could stop lying.

-But none of them were mine.
-I lied because telling the truth would mean I would lose that wide-eyed trust that she had lent me for this exquisite fraction of time.
+But I also realised that none of them were mine.
+In all honesty, I lied because telling the truth would mean I would lose that wide-eyed trust that she had lent me for this exquisite fraction of time.
 This most precious thing that, if I was honest, was, to me, worth the harrowing cost we had paid for it.
 Because I’d have to tell her everything.
-This isn’t something I could have explained halfway.
+This wasn’t something I could explain halfway.

-The last time I had any kind of visitor at all was two years ago.
+My trigger came in the form of a worn out traveller.
 He appeared at my house late at night and rapped on the door three times, paused, then a fourth time.
-I opened the door slowly and saw a man I had never seen before.
+I opened the door slowly, hardly daring to recognise the signal for what it was.

 “Can I help you?”
 I asked him.